 There is a way out of every dark mist, over a rainbow trail.

 We each have a purpose in life and lessons that we need to learn.
 One lesson we all must learn is how to love and how we can leave the world a better place than it would have been without us.
+Perhaps that is why our pets don’t live long.
 Nonhuman animals do not act out of malice as we do; they already know how to love purely.
-Perhaps that is why they don’t live as long.
+They enrich our lives and leave us better people for having loved them.
 Treasure the lives that have touched you and move forward with those who remain by your side.
 The gift of love is never wasted and lasts for eternity.

 Dr. Stefanie Schwartz